Alain Doire Bfc Tourism Bfc 0015000Alain Doire Bfc Tourism Bfc 0015000

 Royal Saltworks of Arc et Senans

-Classed as a UNESCO World Heritage Site, the Royal Saltworks of Arc-et-Senans is a masterpiece of industrial architecture from the 18th century.
-Designed by the architect Claude-Nicolas Ledoux, this former salt factory impresses with itsunique semi-circular floor plan and monumental buildings.
-And how modern it has been!
-Today, the Saltworks invites visitors to explore its pavilions, exhibitions and gardens and delve into the history of salt and industrial utopia.
+A UNESCO World Heritage Site, the Royal Salt Works of Arc-et-Senans is an industrial architectural masterpiece from the 18thᵉ century.
+Designed by the architect Claude-Nicolas Ledoux, this former salt works impresses with its unique semi-circular layout and monumental buildings.
+And what a modern achievement!
+Today, the Saline invites visitors to explore its pavilions, exhibitions and gardens, and delve into thehistory of salt and industrial utopia.
 You’ll be fascinated by the place and its history.

 Mâcon is accessible by train.
 Mâcon-Ville station, located in the city centre, provides easy access to tourist sites such as the Cité des Climats.